 How to stay on top of chores.

-If you’re prone to procrastinating check the list for a job you can do quickly, try to pick one which will make the biggest impact on your list of chores.
+If you’re prone to procrastinating check the list for a job you can do quickly, and try to pick one which will make the biggest impact on your list of chores.
 So, for instance, if you’re drowning in laundry try to nail that job first!
-This housework to do list is housework made easy!
+This housework to-do list is housework made easy!

-If you have a super busy schedule, can’t keep on top of housework and have very little time for the household chores, choose the jobs which only take a few seconds, such as cleaning the bathroom mirror, do it next time you visit the loo or during the adverts when you’re watching tv.
-There are many jobs that take under a minute to complete.
+If you have a super busy schedule, can’t keep on top of housework, and have very little time for the household chores, choose the jobs that only take a few seconds, such as cleaning the bathroom mirror, do it next time you visit the loo or during the adverts when you’re watching tv.
+Many jobs take under a minute to complete.

 - Make it fun

-You might decide to see how many jobs you can get done during the adverts on TV, or while you’re waiting for the pasta to cook.
+You might decide to see how many jobs you can get done during the TV adverts or while waiting for the pasta to cook.

-Print off the free checklist and pin it up somewhere, it’s a great way to get the kids to help out with the chores as they can see exactly how long each one will take!
+Print off the free checklist and pin it up somewhere, it’s a great way to get the kids to help with the chores, as they can see exactly how long each one will take!